 The rules and conventions of the comic page have evolved into a complex grammar that owes much of its syntax to the materials used to record and convey it.
 Likewise, the Web offers a new platform for exploring a new set of affordances.
 Working in elective teams, students will experiment with these new comics media by creating and publish a graphic narrative in webcomic format.
 This page provides an overview of the various components of this assignment and some instructions for completing those components effectively.

-- October 7.
-Submit your proposal, establish your website, and begin drafting content.
+- October 3.
+Submit your proposal, establish your process, and begin drafting content.

 - October 9, October 11, or TBD.
-Meet with the professor to discuss your proposal.
+Schedule a meeting with the professor to discuss your proposal.

-- October 23.
+- By October 21.
 Create (to completion) your first weeks-worth of comic posts.

 Division of Labor

-Teams must decide how to divide the work of the project evenly so that each member spends a roughly similar amount of time working.
+Teams must decide how to divide the work of the project evenly so that each member spends a generally similar amount of time working.
 That time may be different depending on your experience with various tools involved in the process, or it may vary with the type of comic you’re producing.
-But generally speaking, teams of 4 should find it useful to delegate at least one member to each of these tasks for their primary responsibility.
+But generally speaking, teams of 4 should find it useful to delegate at least one member to each of the tasks listed below.
 Teams of 3 will probably find it useful to combine “Team Leader” with “Web Manager.”
 Of course, each individual may contribute to other individual’s tasks, and duties may shift or combine as the work progresses.

 - Team Leader(s)